gnouhp/PyTorch-AdaHAN/README.md

 # PyTorch-AdaHAN
-An unofficial PyTorch implementation of the HAN and AdaHAN models presented in the ["Learning Visual Question Answering by Bootstrapping Hard Attention"](https://arxiv.org/pdf/1808.00300.pdf) research paper, by Mateusz Malinowski, Carl Doersch, Adam Santoro, and Peter Battaglia of DeepMind, London.
+An unofficial PyTorch implementation and discussion of the HAN and AdaHAN models presented in the ["Learning Visual Question Answering by Bootstrapping Hard Attention"](https://arxiv.org/pdf/1808.00300.pdf) research paper, by Mateusz Malinowski, Carl Doersch, Adam Santoro, and Peter Battaglia of DeepMind, London.

 ## Paper Overview